Lone woman with an umbrella waiting to cross a busy urban road at night time.

 Past event

-In this panel discussion we explore how wayfinding design and environmental graphics can improve safety for everyone in public spaces.
+In this panel discussion we explored how wayfinding design and environmental graphics can improve safety for everyone in public spaces.
 Redesigning inclusive pictograms to consider the needs of cis, trans, and non-binary people is a start.
 But there is much more that we can do.
-We will discuss what that might be.
-We hear different perspectives and lived experiences from panellists Zainab Marvi (Germany and Pakistan), Luciana Mattiello (/STUDIOMDA, Brazil and Belgium), Camilla Thrush (Gender Identity Research & Education Society, UK) and Susannah Walker (Make Space for Girls, UK).
-We explore what safety feels like for women and girls, and what research reveals.
-We also consider the ways in which wayfinding design can make public spaces feel safer, more welcoming, and more accessible
+We heard different perspectives and lived experiences from panellists Zainab Marvi (Germany and Pakistan), Luciana Mattiello (/STUDIOMDA, Brazil and Belgium), Camilla Thrush (Gender Identity Research & Education Society, UK) and Susannah Walker (Make Space for Girls, UK).
+We considered what safety feels like for women and girls, and what research reveals.
+We also considered the ways in which wayfinding design can make public spaces feel safer, more welcoming, and more accessible

 About our speakers